 Apparel Design & Development Entrance Requirements

-- Students must show they are ready to take ENG 101 and MAT 087 by either taking the COMPASS Placement Test, or providing college transcripts showing successful completion of college–level English and Math from an accredited college.
+- Students must show they are ready to take ENG 101 and MAT 087 by either taking the ALEKS (Math) & WBST(English) placement tests, or providing college transcripts showing successful completion of college–level English and Math from an accredited college.

 - Before entering this program, students must show computer competency and demonstrate intermediate sewing skills: